Nau3D/nau/README.md

 * set PHYSX_INCLUDE_DIR to the path to PhysX include dir
 * set PHYSX_LIBRARIES_DIR to the path to PhysX lib dir

+# before building

+Run project glmeta (Tools folder in VS) to retrieve the latest definitions for OpenGL